-Most North American homeowners are doing everything possible to keep their families warm this winter.
-However, there is a consideration that many overlook — the warmer your air, the drier it is.
+Many North American homeowners are doing everything possible to keep their families warm this winter.
+However, there is a point that many overlook — the warmer your air, the drier it is.

 The ideal humidity range for your home and your health is 35-50%.
 Throughout the winter, your furnace often strips the air of moisture during the heating process, which can cause the air inside your home to feel exceedingly dry.
 The best way to have a more energy-efficient and comfortable home during the winter is to control your indoor humidity.

 By adding a whole-home humidifier to your HVAC system, you can modify humidity levels through your thermostat.
-You will have the ability to place the humidity to any level you choose without worrying about switching the system on and off.
-When the heating season concludes, your humidifier can be drained and shut down until it is needed again.
-The only maintenance your humidifier should need can be performed by your Service Exerts technician as part of your regular HVAC tune-ups.
+You will have the ability to set the humidity to any level you choose without worrying about turning the system on and off.
+When the heating season concludes, your humidifier can be drained and turned off until it is needed again.
+The only maintenance your humidifier should need can be performed by your Service Exerts technician during your regular HVAC tune-ups.

-Humidity is often ignored as an element of indoor comfort and air quality.
-Consider these reasons why a whole home humidifier is worth the investment:
+Humidity is often discounted as a component of indoor comfort and air quality.
+Think about these reasons why a whole home humidifier is worth the investment: